khbsd/monk-springtime/README.md

 ## Level 6
 ### Charm Entity
  - You feel the air between you and your target undulating in time with their heartbeat.
-As an action, you may spend a Ki Point to force this creature to make a Wisdom Saving Throw or be Charmed for 5 turns.
+As an action, you may spend a Ki Point to force this creature to make a Charisma Saving Throw or be Charmed for 5 turns.
 On a success, you regain 1 Ki Point.

 ### Hands of Healing
  - When you touch a creature, you can restore hit points equal to your Martial Arts Die plus your Wisdom Modifier.